alexluong/gatsby-theme-tutorial/blog/README.md

 We can totally do this with ease with Component Shadowing.
 It's an awesome feature where we can create a component in our blog, and it'll override the corresponding component in the theme.
 All we need to do is creating a folder with the theme name (`gatsby-theme-tutorial`) under our `components` folder and putting the new-and-improved component there.

-Let's recreate the title component then:
+Let's recreate the title component there:

 ```jsx
 // in packages/blog/src/components/gatsby-theme-tutorial/Title.js